Aider-AI/aider/docs/leaderboards/index.md

 The key benchmarking results are:

 - **Percent completed correctly** - Measures what percentage of the coding tasks that the LLM completed successfully.
 To complete a task, the LLM must solve the programming assignment *and* edit the code to implement that solution.
 - **Percent using correct edit format** - Measures the percent of coding tasks where the LLM complied with the edit format specified in the system prompt.
 If the LLM makes edit mistakes, aider will give it feedback and ask for a fixed copy of the edit.
-But the best models can reliably conform to the edit format, without making errors.
+The best models can reliably conform to the edit format, without making errors.

 ## Notes on the edit format